Signatures of supermassive black hole binaries on maser systems: Introduction

 Water masers trace dense, warm molecular gas from circumnuclear environments in active galaxies \citep[e.g.,][]{miyoshi1995, herrnstein2005, moran2008}.
 Such systems serve as powerful probes of the physical conditions influencing nuclear star formation.
 Being luminous and intrinsically narrow, maser line emissions are a promising tool to measure the mass of the central supermassive black hole in these galaxies at the percent level \citep[e.g.,][]{gao2017}, as well as to provide a precise determination of the Hubble constant from their kinematics, especially velocities and accelerations \citep{kuo2013, reid2013, humphreys2013}.

 Maser candidates are usually identified by their characteristic spectrum that displays distinct redshifted, systemic and blue-shifted components \citep{kuo2020}.
 The criterion for masing is the presence of a large velocity coherence along the line-of-sight.
 Some maser spectra show the presence of a double peak instead of a triple peak, whose physical nature is still not completely understood.
 In some double-peaked systems such as Mrk 1, the red- and blue-shifted masers show very different kinematics, with the kinematics of the redshifted masers being far more complicated and inconsistent with Keplerian rotation, and their speeds being systematically lower than those of the blueshifted masers.
 Both these properties are difficult to explain by simple models. \footnote{The above conclusion is, however, dependent on the choice for the dynamical centre of the system being located at the unweighted average position of all the maser spots.
-If the dynamical centre is assumed to be offset from this location, a Keplerian rotation curve may be consistent with both the blueshifted and redshifted masers, albeit with a different value of the best-fitting central black hole mass.} The profiles themselves are could potentially be attributed to triple-peaked systems with a weak systemic component \citep{kuo2011}, with some evidence also for dynamically perturbed gas discs impacted by non-gravitational forces such as Active Galactic Nuclei (AGN) winds.
+If the dynamical centre is assumed to be offset from this location, a Keplerian rotation curve may be consistent with both the blueshifted and redshifted masers, albeit with a different value of the best-fitting central black hole mass.} The profiles themselves are could potentially be attributed to triple-peaked systems with a weak systemic component \citep{kuo2011}. { Such maser distributions are likely to also be affected by non-gravitational forces such as Active Galactic Nuclei (AGN) winds or organized outflows.
+Examples include Mrk 1 \citep{kuo2020}, NGC 3079 which shows evidence for a parsec-scale jet \citep{trotter1998}, and the hydrogen maser MWC 349 which shows complex velocity gradients perpendicular to the disk that are related to an ionized outflow \citep{martin2011}.}

 In this paper, we address the kinematics of double-peaked masers by comparing them to the properties expected for masing particles around a generic binary black hole system with black hole masses $5 \times 10^7$ and $5 \times 10^6 M_{\odot}$ respectively.
 With the help of simulations, we quantify the differences in the position-velocity distribution of masers around single and binary black holes, using the coherence length calibrated to the observations of NGC 4258 as the primary masing criterion.
 We find that both the velocity profiles as well as the line-of-sight velocity to impact parameter distributions in the binary black hole case show similarities to the observations of double-peaked masers such as Mrk 1.
 Our results motivate further searches for signatures of binary black hole candidates from the kinematics of water maser systems.